CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/05a-image-analysis.md

 # Get started with computer vision in Microsoft Foundry

+### Estimated Duration: 30 Minutes

 ## Lab overview

 In this exercise, you'll use Microsoft Foundry to deploy and explore generative AI models that work with visual data.
 You will analyze images, generate new images from text prompts, and create videos using vision-enabled models.

 ## Lab objectives

-In this exercise, you will perform:
+In this exercise, you will perform the following tasks:

 - Task 1: Create a Microsoft Foundry project
 - Task 2: Use a generative AI model to analyze images